mliew21396/remote-work-u2/week-4/6-acct-groups/README.md

 This is a creative challenge and you can make it as easy or difficult as you would like.
 Here are some questions to consider when deciding how to build this:

 - If you run this program three times in a row, will the program give you three different outputs?
-Is that good or bad?
-- Should the program store past outputs or not?
+- Should the program store past outputs?
-- Do you want to avoid putting people together more than once?
-(This one's pretty challenging)!
+- If one person were to leave the cohort, how would the accountability groups change?
 - How do you decide when you're done?
-This is much more challenging than you probably think, especially since there are no tests.
+You'll need to decide.
+This is much more challenging than you probably think, especially since there are no pre-written tests.

-We took you through the coding process in the last challenge.
-From now on, we will use these links to outline the process for each challenge.

 ## Release 0: [Pseudocode](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/pseudocode.md)